chainstack/docs/docs/subgraphs/quickstart.md

 The previous two steps create a scaffold subgraph that you can use to build your subgraph description using the following 3 files:

-* **Manifest (`subgraph.yaml`)**—The subgraph manifest file defines the smart contracts that your subgraph indexes, the events  to recognize, and how to map event data to entities stored in the graph.
+* **Manifest (`subgraph.yaml`)** — The subgraph manifest file defines the smart contracts that your subgraph indexes, the events  to recognize, and how to map event data to entities stored in the graph.
 For details of the specification of manifests, see [here](https://github.com/graphprotocol/graph-node/blob/master/docs/subgraph-manifest.md).
-* **Schema (`schema.graphql`)**—The GraphQL schema is defined using the GraphQL interface definition language.
-If you're new to writing GraphQL schema, we recommended that you check out the [GraphQL documentation](https://graphql.org/learn/), and The Graph documentation provides reference materials for GraphQL schemas in the [GraphQL API](https://thegraph.com/docs/en/querying/graphql-api/) section.
+* **Schema (`schema.graphql`)** — The GraphQL schema is defined using the GraphQL interface definition language.
+If you're new to writing GraphQL schema, we recommended that you check out the [GraphQL documentation](https://graphql.org/learn/), and The Graph documentation provides reference materials for GraphQL schemas in the [GraphQL documentatin on Schemas and Types](https://graphql.org/learn/schema/).
-* **AssemblyScript Mappings (mapping.ts)**—Subgraph mappings are written in [AssemblyScript](https://github.com/AssemblyScript/assemblyscript/wiki), which can be compiled to WASM ([WebAssembly](https://webassembly.org/)).
+* **AssemblyScript Mappings (mapping.ts)** — Subgraph mappings are written in [AssemblyScript](https://github.com/AssemblyScript/assemblyscript/wiki), which can be compiled to WASM ([WebAssembly](https://webassembly.org/)).
 The mappings transform the data your mappings are sourcing into entities defined in your schema.
 Each event handler that is defined in `subgraph.yaml` under `mapping.eventHandlers` requires an exported function of the same name, and every handler must accept the parameter `event`, with a type corresponding to the name of the event being handled.

 When you've written your subgraph, to generate AssemblyScript types for the entities defined in your schema file, in your root directory, run:

 ``` sh